qwyjibojones/o2-pushbutton/openshift/bare-metal/README.md

 ### Gluster Volume Types

-Once the installation process is complete the default volume type added for the storageclass provisioner in OpenShift will replicate blocks for redundancy.
-It will look something like this.
+Once the installation process is complete the default volume type added for the storageclass provisioner in OpenShift will replicate for redundancy unless you specify otherwise with the variable **openshift_storage_glusterfs_storageclass_volume_type** in your inventory file.
+Your default storage class created should look something like this:

 ```yaml
 apiVersion: v1